AlanLuu/lox-go/README.md

             - For each iteration, `element` is each element of the buffer iterated in order
         - Dictionary
             - For each iteration, `element` is a list with two elements, with the first element being a dictionary key and the second element being the dictionary value corresponding to that key
+        - Range
+            - For each iteration, `element` is each generated integer from the range object
         - Set
             - For each iteration, `element` is each element of the set
     - Note: when iterating over dictionaries or sets using a foreach loop, the iteration order is random since dictionaries and sets are unordered